Laatste update: 15 juni 2026

-Which SIM card fits your iPhone?
+Which SIM card fits in your iPhone?

-But here's the surprise: since the iPhone XS, there's also such a thing as eSIM .
-No more physical card needed.
-Simply activate digitally and you're done.
-While many people are still struggling with SIM card adapters and accessories to make their old card fit, others are already switching completely digitally.
-The iPhone 14 from America no longer even has a SIM card slot at all.
+But here's the surprise: since the iPhone XS, there's also something called eSIM.
+No physical card needed anymore.
+Activate digitally and you're done.
+While many people are still struggling with SIM card adapters and accessories to make their old card fit, others are already switching to fully digital.
+The American iPhone 14 doesn't even have a SIM card slot anymore.

 The real eye-opener?
-Your current provider can send you a suitable nano SIM within minutes, or you can activate an eSIM right away.
+Your current provider can send you a suitable nano-SIM within minutes or directly activate an eSIM.
 No hassle with cutting or adapters.
-Below is a complete overview of which SIM card fits which model.
+Below is the complete overview of which SIM card fits which model.

 Useful links